Function Injection Strategy

 rules

-The top-level tag is rules, and rules can contain 0-n assembly rules.
+The top-level tag is rules, which can contain 0-n assembly rules.

 assembly

-Configure rules for a certain assembly or type of assembly.
+Configure rules for a specific assembly or a class of assemblies.

 type

-Configure injection rules for a certain type or type.
-Note that injection rules for generic primitive types are supported, but injection rules for configuring generic instance classes are not supported.
-For example, you can configure the injection rules of List`1, But the injection rules of List<int> cannot be configured.
+Configure injection rules for a specific type or a class of types.
+Note that it supports injection rules for generic original types, but does not support configuring injection rules for generic instance classes.
+For example, you can configure injection rules for List`1, but cannot configure injection rules for List<int>.

-• If a function satisfies multiple rules, the last rule will prevail
+- If a function satisfies multiple rules, the last rule takes precedence

 method